Homeownership can be a cascade of comical events.

 Hanging in there?
 We also put in a range vent during this five-year saga.
-Our home air quality has improved significantly, now that our frugalicious home-cooking cooks can send those smoky particles up and out through the roof.
+Our home air quality has improved significantly, now that our frugal home-cooking cooks can send those smoky particles up and out through the roof.

 That was a DIY project.
 Yes, I managed to sneak in more than just a little drywall repair from the original drain tile effort.
 However, I will tell you with all vehement honesty that installing a range vent sucks.
 The only enjoyable part was poking a hole through our roof to put the vent cap on.
 At least I was outside.

 The worst part?
 Chiseling away ever so gently on a section of roof framing inside the attic during a hot summer’s day to allow a duct elbow to connect to the roof cap.
 See, this project sucked because attic work sucks.
 Ever wonder why you don’t see Mike Holmes up in attics on his shows?

 Anyhow, that project ran about $500.
-I got a really nice, used range vent from Craigslist.
+I got a nice, used range vent from Craigslist.
 About half the cost was having an electrician hard-wire the thing.

 Total invested: $10,000